-You have a say
+You Have a Say

 While certain repairs are unavoidable, as an owner, you have a voice in these matters.
 For instance, you can bring up a less expensive option.
 If the board is imposing a special assessment to fund an operating shortfall, you need to question the board’s financial acumen.
-Certain projects are discretionary, ostensibly done for the residents’ enjoyment.
+Specific projects are discretionary, ostensibly done for the residents’ enjoyment.
 Depending on the cost, you can voice your opposition to the board.

-When there is a sale
+When There is a Sale

 If you are contemplating a purchase, your lawyer’s due diligence includes reviewing the financials and board minutes, which should help you understand whether or not the building’s finances are stable.